 While it is not common to see chargebacks, or payment disputes, it does happen.
 When it does, it can be a cumbersome process.
-To handle disputes with a third-party payment processor like Stripe or PayPal, your organization typically has to work with representative(s) of that processor, which is far from ideal.
+To handle disputes with a third-party payment processor like PayPal, your organization typically has to work with representative(s) of that processor, which is far from ideal.
 One of the benefits of using Payments as your processor is the ability to manage those disputes directly without having to go through a third party, which means the process is smoother.

 Where to Manage Disputes

 Log into RaiseDonors and locate the disputed transaction (you can click directly to the transaction from the email RaiseDonors sent to you).
 Next to the donation status is a link to Virtuous Payments to manage this dispute.

 Once you receive your email that there has been a dispute, go to your Payments dashboard and then on the left-hand side, click "Disputes."
 You can also follow the link in the email to the dispute.

 From this screen, you'll see a list of disputed payments and information about those disputes.
 Usually, these rows appear when a cardholder requests from their bank to have their funds from a transaction returned and the bank has responded by inquiring from the merchant (you).
 This means that your organization must respond with supporting documentation if you have determined that the dispute is invalid.